redradrat/shipcaps/README.md

 	<img src="logo.png" width="20%" align="center" alt="ExternalDNS">
 </p>

-A meta layer for kubernetes applications.
-Shipcaps provides a meta layer over various awsome packaging tools and projects.
+**A meta layer for kubernetes application packages!** Shipcaps provides a meta layer over various awesome packaging tools and projects.
 With our Custom Resources, we represent *providing* ("[Cap](#cap-capability)") a kubernetes application, and *using* ("[App](#app-application)") a kubernetes application in a normalized fashion.
-We embrace kubernetes' ecosystem diversity and are normalizing operations with various existing tools and do not aim to replace them.
+We embrace kubernetes' ecosystem diversity and normalize operations with various existing tools. **We don't aim to replace them.**

 Table of Contents
 =================